 Tumult Regulatory Mapping

 How Tumult experiment evidence maps to regulatory requirements for operational resilience.
-This document covers the six major frameworks that financial institutions, critical infrastructure operators, and technology providers must satisfy.
+This document covers the major frameworks that financial institutions, critical infrastructure operators, and technology providers must satisfy.

 Disambiguation: DORA in this document refers exclusively to the Digital Operational Resilience Act (EU 2022/2554) — the EU regulation for financial sector ICT resilience.
 This is distinct from the DevOps Research and Assessment (DORA) programme and its “Four Keys” metrics, which are covered separately in the Resilience Metadata Standard under resilience.score.devops.*.